Updated: Apr 21

 Fleet Maull’s Prison Dharma Network is bringing Buddhist teachings to inmates.
 By Travis Duncan

 PDN has been connecting inmates with the dharma through correspondence, book mailings, and dharma pen pals since it was founded in 1989.
 PDN has also been working to build a well-resourced, national prison dharma movement through its website, publishing projects, regional training programs, jail and prison programs, and by networking with other prison dharma projects.
 Its membership now includes over fifteen hundred individuals and over seventy meditation-based prison projects.
-Its most recent and now flagship initiative is the Path of Freedom program, a blend of Buddhist mindfulness practice and cognitive behavioral therapy, which PDN volunteers are introducing at facilities like Lookout Mountain.
+Its most recent flagship initiative is the Path of Freedom program, a blend of Buddhist mindfulness and cognitive behavioral therapy.
+PDN volunteers are introducing it at facilities like Lookout Mountain.

 Fleet Maull, a Buddhist who founded PDN while serving time in federal prison, stood in a large circle of folding chairs at one end of the drab wooden gym floor, encouraging everyone to find a seat.
 He spoke with trenchant insight into their situation, letting them know he was not there to patronize.